Kentucky Fatal Vehicle Accident Lawyers

 We know that no financial award can ever replace your loved one.
 What compensation can do, however, is ensure that your family is secure for the future, and help you protect your home.
 It can also ensure that the person or entities who caused the fatal accident are held accountable for their actions.

 Under Kentucky law, you may seek the following damages:

 - Attorney and court fees

-Wilt & Associates meets the families of fatal accident victims at our offices in Louisville and Lexington:
+Wilt Injury Lawyers meets the families of fatal accident victims at our offices in Louisville and Lexington: